 The Debian installer contains a kernel which is built to maximize the number of systems it runs on.
+Any storage system supported by the Linux kernel is also supported by the boot system.

 2.5 Memory and Disk Space Requirements